robdy/office-docs-powershell/skype/skype-ps/skype/New-CsClientPolicy.md

 The AutoDiscoveryRetryInterval can be set to value between 1 second and 60 minutes (1 hour), inclusive.

 When specifying the AutoDiscoveryRetryInterval you must use the format hours:minutes:seconds.
-For example, to set the interval to 25 minutes use this syntax: `- AutoDiscoveryRetryInterval 00:25:00`
+For example, to set the interval to 25 minutes use this syntax: `-AutoDiscoveryRetryInterval 00:25:00`